ignoreintuition/glucotrak/README.md

 ## Local Setup

 Please note that running a local instance of GlucoTrak requires you to have Mongo Database running locally on your machine.
-It uses the following two connections:
+It uses the following two collections:

 * glucotrak
 * users